cloudflare/cloudflare-docs/products/warp-client/src/content/setting-up/linux.md

 ## Using WARP

 ### warp-cli
-This is the primary command line interface with using WARP.
+The command line interface is the primary way to use WARP.

 ### Initial Connection
 To connect for the very first time you must call `register` first: